vault-thirteen/MakeVideoSnapshot/README.md

 ## <a name="section_4">Installing</a>

-* Make DLL files of `FFmpeg` 6.0 accessible to the program:
+* Make DLL files of `FFmpeg` library accessible to the program:
-    * either install the shared version of `FFmpeg` 6.0 and add it's `bin` folder to `PATH` environment variable
+    * either install the shared version of `FFmpeg` and add it's `bin` folder to `PATH` environment variable
-    * or copy following DLL files into the program's directory:
+    * or copy its DLL files into the program's directory
-        * avcodec-60.dll
-        * avformat-60.dll
-        * avutil-58.dll
-        * swscale-7.dll

 * Make DLL files of `libpng` library accessible to the program:
     * either install the `libpng` library and make it visible via `PATH` environment variable
-    * or copy following DLL files into the program's directory:
+    * or copy its DLL files into the program's directory
-        * libpng16.dll

 * Make DLL files of `zlib` library accessible to the program:
     * either install the `zlib` library and make it visible via `PATH` environment variable
-    * or copy following DLL files into the program's directory:
+    * or copy its DLL files into the program's directory

-        * zlib.dll
+List of required DLL files is described in [Version & Dependency](#section_6) section.

 ## <a name="section_5">Usage</a>